nplan-io/ml_paper_club/README.md

 ## Next meetup's paper ##

-- [09/01/2025] Peter presents [Bayesian Learning via Stochastic Gradient Langevin Dynamics](https://www.stats.ox.ac.uk/~teh/research/compstats/WelTeh2011a.pdf) by Max Welling, Yee Whye Teh
+- [17/01/2025] Peter presents [A Stochastic Approximation Method](https://www.columbia.edu/~ww2040/8100F16/RM51.pdf) by Herbert Robbins and Sutton Monro

 FOR IN-PERSON SESSIONS: IF YOU ARE ATTENDING IN PERSON PLEASE RSVP ON OUR [MEETUP PAGE](https://www.meetup.com/ML-Paper-Club/) SO WE CAN GET A HEADCOUNT FOR FOOD AND DRINKS.
 THE ADDRESS FOR THE EVENT WILL BE ON THE MEETUP PAGE.